• Ticket Fines and Penalties in Washington

 You'll be placed on probation for one year if:

-• Ticketed for four moving violations in a 12-month span.
+• Ticketed for 4 moving violations in 12 months.

-• Ticketed for five moving violations in a 24-month period.
+• Ticketed for 5 moving violations in 24 months.

-During probation, your license will be suspended for 30 days if you're ticketed with two more traffic violations.
+During probation, your license will be suspended for 30 days if you're ticketed with more moving violations.

 When it comes to reinstate your license following the suspension, you'll be placed on another year of probation.
 If you're cited for one traffic violation during this second probation your driver's license will be suspended:

-• 364 days for a fourth or subsequent suspension.
+• 364 days for a 4th or subsequent suspension.

 Single Violations That Could Cause Suspension or Revocation